TWBug/GoldCardHenge/content/qualification/_index.en.md

 ---
 title: Qualifications
-summary: The Act for the Recruitment and Employment of Foreign Professional Talent identifies eight different fields under which individuals can apply for the Taiwan Employment Gold Card.
-The qualifications for each field are detailed below.
+summary: The Act for the Recruitment & Employment of Foreign Professional Talent identifies eight different fields under which individuals can apply for the Gold Card.
+The qualifications are detailed here.
 ---